 As with any other appliance, washing machines tend to get dirty fairly quickly.

-Because we use appliances like washing machines, dishwashers, and ovens so often, their condition can fast get out of hand and they end up being a looming job that you dread when it comes time to clean, commented an expert from Variety Cleaning Services Ltd. There are a few main things that cause your washing machine to become dirty and knowing what they are means you can try to avoid contributing towards them in future.
+Because we use appliances like washing machines, dishwashers, and ovens so often, their condition can fast get out of hand and they end up being a looming job that you dread when it comes time to clean.
+There are a few main things that cause your washing machine to become dirty and knowing what they are means you can try to avoid contributing towards them in future.

 The most common cause of a build-up of dirt in your washing machine is the remnants of liquid detergent and fabric conditioner that can build up in the detergent tray and the drum.
 This slimy coating can cause dirt from your clothes to get stuck in the drum, and when it becomes dislodged, it’ll end up back on your clothes which are supposed to be clean.